Building a modern business - Month 1 - Getting this started

 Those familiar with Mr Robot might remember this scene (possibly my favourite from the entire show)...

 Ok, my ambitions won’t be as megalomaniacal as Mr Price’s, but the sentiment remains the same.
-I want to create something that is lasting.
+I want to start a business.
+Create something that is lasting.

 So, what is the purpose of this series?

-I’ll be candid about my progress in creating a (hopefully) thriving business.
+I’ll be candid about my progress in starting a business.
 I am under no illusions about how big a task this could be.
-Growing a business from scratch that not only I can live off, but has the potential for others to come along for the journey.
+Starting a business from scratch that not only I can live off, but has the potential for others to come along for the journey.

 I’ll write about the positives, the negatives.
 The money spent, the leads generated.
 The projects completed, and those that may have failed.
 The journey will probably be quite long with years worth of content, all of which could really help tell the story of the brand.
 Coincidentally, this is something many companies struggle to do because they may not be able to remember those highs and lows.